 8. Value Delivered

 This agile metric uses value points to determine the quality of the work delivered to the client.
-Dollars or points system is used in this metric.
+A dollars or points system is used in this metric.

 To measure value delivered to a client you can divide the expected revenue by the total value points.
 Value points can be assigned to each feature or user story.
 Typically, value points are scattered across several user stories, the completion of each user story indicates more value points.